 A related problem arises in a more subtle way for persons with disabilities.
-Multiple surveys have consistently shown the persons with disabilities lack access to quality health care and have poorer outcomes than do general populations.
+Multiple surveys have consistently shown persons with disabilities lack access to quality health care and have poorer outcomes than do general populations.
 Hwang, et al. Access and Coordination of Health Care Service for People With Disabilities.
 Journal of Disability Policy Studies 2009 20; 35-45.
 It is intuitively obvious that the poorer the quality of care one receives, the more likely that poor care will equate to malpractice.
+Thus, though persons with disabilities are more likely to be victims of malpractice, based on the foregoing, they are among the least likely to secure counsel, and on the rare occasions they do obtain representation, then will recover much less compensation.

-2 The data underlying this point is discussed at some length in plaintiffs' brief and will not be repeated herein.
+&lt;sup>3 The data underlying this point is discussed at some length in plaintiffs' brief and will not be repeated herein.